Hi. I’m Robert Bidinotto, a.k.a. The Vigilante Author — and creator of Dylan Hunter, the thriller world’s “new face of justice.”

 Prior to writing fiction I was perhaps best known for my article “Getting Away with Murder” in the July 1988 issue of the Digest.
 It stirred a national controversy about crime and prison furlough programs during the 1988 presidential election campaign, and it’s widely credited with having affected the outcome of the election.
 That article was honored as a 1989 National Magazine Award finalist by the American Society of Magazine Editors.

 I also wrote investigative pieces on environmental scares and later lectured and wrote extensively about environmentalism.
-This interest served as the basis for my thriller BAD DEEDS, the exciting sequel to HUNTER.
+This interest served as the basis for my thriller BAD DEEDS, the exciting, award-winning sequel to HUNTER.

 From 2005-2008, I served as editor-in-chief of The New Individualist magazine, where in 2007 I received the prestigious Folio Gold “Eddie” Award for editorial excellence — the magazine industry’s highest honor.
 My previous work also earned the Free Press Association’s Mencken Award for “Best Feature Story,” as well as other awards and honors from the National Victim Center and victim rights organizations, for my outspoken public advocacy on behalf of crime victims.